Accurate inference of crowdsourcing properties when using efficient allocation strategies: Background

 With a completeness requirement in place, Requallo then allocates tasks to workers using a Markov Decision Process (MDP) designed to quickly identify and distribute to workers those tasks which can be completed and to identify and avoid distributing those tasks which are unlikely to be completed.
 Due to computational complexity, the Requallo framework determines a policy for allocating tasks using a one-step look-ahead greedy method; see Li \emph{et al.}~\cite{li2016crowdsourcing} for full details of the Requallo MDP reward function and optimization method.
 Requallo's completeness requirement combined with its allocation strategy gives significant efficiency gains, with more tasks completed accurately using a fixed budget of worker responses than other allocation methods.

 However, the completeness and allocation components of Requallo also introduce bias in the collected data.
-Crucially, Requallo stops allocating tasks that reach completeness and the greedy MDP optimization can lead to hard tasks (those unlikely to reach completeness) being ignored in favor of easy tasks (those likely to reach completeness).
+Crucially, Requallo stops allocating tasks that reach completeness and the greedy MDP optimization can lead to ``hard'' tasks (those unlikely to reach completeness) being ignored in favor of ``easy'' tasks (those likely to reach completeness).
+(Note that a hard task in terms of completeness does not guarantee it is difficult or time-consuming for a particular worker to submit their response, only that the set of workers given that task will tend to disagree with one another.
+However, it is plausible that the same aspects of the task that lead to disagreement among workers may also affect the difficulty of the task or the time needed to submit a response.)
 These properties together greatly contribute to the bias introduced by Requallo, which may be especially harmful when a crowdsourcer wants to study properties of tasks and/or workers beyond the resulting labels themselves.

 Not all allocation methods explicitly distinguish decided and undecided tasks.
 Opt-KG~\cite{chen2013optimistic}, for example, works to optimize accuracy among the set of tasks by allocating to the appropriate tasks in order to optimize the accuracy across all tasks.
 Once the algorithm has determined a sufficiently accurate label for easier tasks, it directs the budget towards tasks that are less accurate (hard tasks).
 This equates to a similar bias as the Requallo framework, where less information is obtained about easy tasks, even without an explicit decision process for those tasks.
 Of course, any such allocation method can always be augmented with a decision process by including a completion requirement, and deciding if tasks are completed based on that requirement.